This site is not supported by any establishment other than my own. Please see my disclosure to satisfy your curiosity.

 It all began with a midlifeish crisis last year.
-I looked back on my 30ish years of life, particularly the past five years, and wondered, what have I done?
+I looked back on my 30ish years, particularly the past five years, and wondered, what have I done?

 Some stuff was epic (yes, Mr. BuLL our marriage falls into the epic category) but these events seemed rare in occurrence certainly not the norm.